CodeLeom/gcp_loadbalancer/README.md

 Commands and notes for Setting Up Network and HTTP Load Balancers in Google Cloud Platform

-Thank you for the opportunity
+Thank you for the opportunity .
+This is from Chisom